dreamswag/ci5.network/docs/ARCHITECTURE.md

 ## Terminology

 **Corks** are Docker containers.
-This is Ci5 nomenclature for sandboxed applications that run in the Pi 5's "Leeway" RAM — memory not required for core routing functions.
-The term is used exclusively throughout this documentation after this definition.
+* Ci5 nomenclature for sandboxed applications that run in the Pi 5's "Leeway" RAM
+   * (memory not required for core routing functions).

+The term will be used exclusively throughout documentation.

 ---